REGnosys/rosetta-code-generators/README.rst

 The Rosetta Code Generators repository allows the community to contribute code generators in other languages: e.g. Go, Python etc. This repository currently provides 1 additional code generator:

-- `DAML <https://daml.com/>`_: see `code generator <https://github.com/REGnosys/rosetta-dsl/blob/master/com.regnosys.rosetta/src/com/regnosys/rosetta/generator/daml/object/DamlModelObjectGenerator.xtend>`_
+- `DAML <https://daml.com/>`_: see `code generator <https://github.com/REGnosys/rosetta-code-generators/blob/master/daml/src/main/java/com/regnosys/rosetta/generator/daml/object/DamlModelObjectGenerator.xtend>`_

-Code generation works by allowing API hooks to get access to the `Ecore <https://wiki.eclipse.org/Ecore>`_ model, which represents the model elements in the Rosetta DSL and allows to perform a model transformation.
+Code generation works by allowing API hooks to access an `Ecore <https://wiki.eclipse.org/Ecore>`_ representation of a model. *Ecore* is a `syntax tree <https://en.wikipedia.org/wiki/Abstract_syntax_tree>`_ which contains the entire information about a given model (as originally expressed in the Rosetta DSL) and allows to perform a model transformation.
 The API expects a set *Rosetta* files (with extension *.rosetta*) as input.
-The files are parsed and an *Ecore* model instance is produced.
+The files are parsed using an `ANTLR <https://www.antlr.org/>`_-generated parser and an Ecore model instance is produced.
 This Ecore model is then accessible via an API hook in this repo.

-A comprehensive guide on how to write Rosetta files will be available soon.

 Here is an illustration of how code generation works: